updated on:

 During our more than 7-year experience of providing product design services, we’ve noticed that there are some typical things new clients tend to do before signing a contract, but that are actually not effective.

-So, before we think of design evaluation criteria, let’s see what mistakes recruiters tend to make when hiring UI/UX specialists.
+So, before we think of how to evaluate design quality, let’s see what mistakes recruiters tend to make when hiring UI/UX specialists.

 • Judging the designer’s style.

-When you search through the Internet for some tips on evaluating potential designers, the first thing you will see on many websites is that they recommend you carefully examine the designer’s portfolio to understand if you like their style.
+When you search through the Internet for some tips on evaluating potential designers, the first thing you will see on many web designs is that they recommend you carefully examine the designer’s portfolio to understand if you like their style.

 We completely disagree with this advice.
 First of all, good product design doesn’t depend on the designer’s style.
-Good UI/UX designers are not artists that should have their unique manner of work.
-They provide a service and should create designs taking into account your business logic, your users’ needs, industry trends, and more.
+Good UI/UX designers are not artists who apply the same visual style to every project.
+Whether they're working on a SaaS dashboard, a landing page design, or a mobile application, their job is to choose the right design elements and visual elements for a particular business context.
+They provide a service and should create designs that reflect our business logic, your users' needs, industry trends, and and other project requirements.

 For example, if Meta searched for a designer, do you think they would search for a person with works that look just like a Facebook interface?
 Probably not, they would look for a designer who is able to understand their business and work with references, style guides, and design systems.